SWDE bills: clear, understandable and complete

 5. Payment slip

-This is pre-filled with the amount to be paid.
+This is already filled in with the sum to be paid.

 6. Explanation of the pricing structure